carry0987/EventEmitter-JS/README.md

 - Type-safe event handling
 - Support for one-time event listeners with `once`
 - Flexible event management
+- Support for both synchronous and asynchronous event listeners

 ## Installation
 To install the `EventEmitter` library, use the following command: